Alaunos Therapeutics to Participate in Upcoming Investor Conferences in April

-/EIN News/ -- HOUSTON, March 29, 2023 (GLOBE NEWSWIRE) -- Alaunos Therapeutics, Inc. (“Alaunos” or the “Company”) (Nasdaq: TCRT), a leading T-cell receptor (TCR) cell therapy company advancing a clinical-stage pipeline of therapeutics for solid tumors, today announced that company management will be participating in the following upcoming investor conferences.
+HOUSTON, March 29, 2023 (GLOBE NEWSWIRE) -- Alaunos Therapeutics, Inc. ("Alaunos" or the "Company") TCRT, a leading T-cell receptor (TCR) cell therapy company advancing a clinical-stage pipeline of therapeutics for solid tumors, today announced that company management will be participating in the following upcoming investor conferences.

 Cantor's The Future of Oncology Virtual Symposium